pantheon-org/opencode-warcraft-notifications/docs/USER_GUIDE.md

 ### Configuration Validation

+The plugin automatically validates your configuration when it loads.
+If your configuration has errors, you'll see a detailed error message explaining what needs to be fixed.

+**Valid configuration values**:

+- `faction`: Must be `"alliance"`, `"horde"`, or `"both"`
+- `soundsDir`: Must be a string path (if provided)

+If you encounter validation errors, see the [Troubleshooting Guide](TROUBLESHOOTING.md#configuration-validation-errors) for solutions.

-For schema validation and IDE autocomplete support, see the [Schema Validation Guide](VALIDATE_SCHEMA.md).
+For IDE autocomplete support and schema details, see the [Schema Validation Guide](VALIDATE_SCHEMA.md).

 ---